-You have to look on the bright side and realize they prepare you to be effective when you’re actually seeing prospects, wouldn’t you agree?
+You have to look on the bright side and realize they prepare you to sell more prospects, wouldn’t you agree?

-I can’t memorize all the plans that are out there, but once I’ve narrowed it down to what plans I’m going to recommend, I open up my booklet and it’s all there.
+I can’t memorize all the plans that are out there, but once I’ve narrowed it down, I open up my booklet and it’s all there.